ferasbg/glioAI/README.md

 <p>

 *  analytics report + more features to allow users to connect with doctors on the app, so that they can recieve immediate feedback.
 No more week-long wait times to hear back from the doctor, those days are over.
 We will now develop the next part of GlioAI 2.0, involving an integrated application to allow patients to communicate individually with their doctors over an encrypted chatting network in the application in order to gain real-time insight on the development of their case including treatment planning and additional steps to take after image scans and testing have taken place.
-*  Long term, our main goal is to make brain cancer as critical as the flu, and this can be done through being able to have the right tools to remove error and any lag from patient diagnosis to treatment.
-For this to happen, we need to invest more in being able to have an increased developmental understanding on our treatment methods and being able to treat patients as efficiently and accurately as possible.

 </p>
 </details>